International-Data-Spaces-Association/IDSA-Rulebook/115_Interoperability_in_data_spaces.md

 With more autonomy and agency, a participant can act with the more responsibility for ensuring interoperability layers with the participant.
-With less autonomy and agency, more interoperability responsibility moves to the DSGA and legal organization layers thus lessening the burden of interoperability on the participant.
+With less autonomy and agency, more interoperability responsibility moves to the DSGA and legal organisation layers thus lessening the burden of interoperability on the participant.

 **Therefore, it is fair to say that more autonomy and agency of